corrad1nho/qomui/README.md

 - allows double-hop VPN connections (VPN chains) between different providers (currently tested with AirVPN, Mullvad and ProtonVPN).
 - Gui written in PyQt including option to minimize application to system tray
 - security-conscious separation of the gui and a D-Bus service that handles commands that require root privileges
-- protection against DNS leaks
+- protection against DNS leaks/ipv6 leaks
 - iptables-based, configurable firewall that blocks all outgoing network traffic in case the VPN connection breaks down
-- option allow applications to bypass the OpenVPN tunnel - to watch Netflix for example
+- allow applications to bypass the OpenVPN tunnel - to watch Netflix for example

 ### Dependencies/Requirements
 - Qomui should work on any GNU/Linux distribution